 “Systems were put in place to basically be a roadblock to me,” said Piedra, a 19-year-old local advocate and Santa Ana College sophomore.
 “And I’m not going to allow that.
 I’m going to keep on thriving.”

 As an advocate in the community, Piedra’s desire to help and a sense of empathy towards the roadblocks that Santa Ana youth face led her to put on the 6th Annual Youth in Resistance Conference at non-profit organization KidWorks on Sept.
 7.

-The conference, focusing on the issues limiting the livelihood of local youth provided knowledge and a place for open dialogue where attendees were informed and learned how to enact change.
+The conference, which focused on the issues limiting the livelihood of local youth, provided knowledge and a place for open dialogue where attendees were informed and learned how to enact change.

 The detail seen in both the content and organization of the conference — which spanned five hours, eight workshops, four crafts, and two meals — is an extensive undertaking for anyone, let alone for Piedra who is also balancing school, her social life and her family life.

 Her involvement in local youth advocacy and leadership spaces, like the Youth Network (YN) and Resilience Orange County (ROC), paired with a strong, natural fire for change helped her develop both professionally and personally, to thrive over the last six years.